OVlasiuk/ovlasiuk.github.io/_pages/about.md

 Minimal energy group: [Ed Saff](https://my.vanderbilt.edu/edsaff/) and [Doug Hardin](https://my.vanderbilt.edu/doughardin/).
 The things I like include [computational geometry]({{ "/_pages/code" | absolute_url}}), measure concentration, and large deviations.
-Can occasionally tweak a CSS file, e.g. the one you're looking at, but would rather not.
+If the formatting on this page looks strange to you, it's because of the underlying CSS.
+If it does not, congratulations, you're probably viewing it on a desktop!

 ## Employment
 ### 2013-present